 Alan Robson served as Vice-Chancellor of The University of Western Australia from 2004-2011, following more than a decade as Deputy Vice-Chancellor and Provost (since 1993).
 He was Chair of the Group of Eight (2007-2010), Deputy Chair of the Council of the National Library (1998-2005), Deputy Chair of Universities Australia (2009-2011), a member of the Western Australian Science Council (2003-2009) and the CSIRO Board (2003-2008).
 He has also held the positions of Foundation Director of the Cooperative Research Centre for Legumes in Mediterranean Agriculture (CLIMA), Dean of the Faculty of Agriculture, Head of the School of Agriculture and Professor of Agriculture (Soil Science) at The University of Western Australia.
 In 2003, Professor Robson was made a Member of the Order of Australia, and awarded a Centenary Medal.
 In 2009, Professor Robson was made a Citizen of Western Australia and in 2013 was made an Officer of the Order of Australia.

 Ms Carolyn Kay has had more than 30 years of experience in the finance sector as an executive and non-executive director.
 In addition, she has been and remains a non-executive director of enterprises across a broad range of industries.
-She is currently a member of The Future Fund Board of Guardians; a Director of Scentre Group and a Director of Myer Family Investments.
+She is currently Senior Advisor & Director of Rothschild & Co Australia; Member of The Future Fund Board of Guardians; Director of Scentre Group and Director of Myer Family Investments.
 As an executive Ms Kay worked as a banker and lawyer at Morgan Stanley, JP Morgan and Linklaters & Paines in London, New York and Australia.
 She holds Bachelor Degrees in Law and Arts (University of Melbourne), a Graduate Diploma in Management (AGSM) and is a Fellow of the Australian Institute of Company Directors.
 She was awarded a Centenary Medal for services to Australian society in business leadership.
 She is married with 3 children.

 Ms Carolyn Kay